MicrosoftDocs/memdocs/windows-365/enterprise/lifecycle.md

 ## Provision

 Windows 365 gives you an optimized experience for deploying your Cloud PCs.
 The admin experience for setting up your deployment is integrated into the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
-Cloud PCs are [provisioned](provisioning.md) in the Windows 365 service, connected to your Azure subscription’s network, hybrid joined to your Azure AD, and enrolled into Microsoft Endpoint Manager.
+Cloud PCs are [provisioned](provisioning.md) in the Windows 365 service, connected to Azure, joined to your Azure AD, and enrolled into Microsoft Endpoint Manager.

 By assigning a Windows 365 license to a user and adding them to a group targeted with a [provisioning policy](provisioning.md), you trigger automatic provisioning of the user’s Cloud PC.